kf4mot/QRSS_NTP/Readme.md

 5. Transmission repeats automatically every 10 minutes.

 ## Credentials
-Create a `Credentials.h` file in the project folder with your Wi-Fi credentials:
+Create a `Credentials.h` file in the project folder with your Wi-Fi credentials and callsign:

 ```cpp
 #pragma once